Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 ```

 ## start
-To run this project, run he main file
+To run this pipeline on your local machine, download and run the ImageJ macro (FCI_v*.ijm)

 ```
 $ python main.py